An It\^o Formula for rough partial differential equations and some applications: The parabolic class

-This appears as a consequence of the Leibnitz-type identity $B_t(uv)=(B_tu)v + u(B_tv)$, the geometricity of $\B$ and a formal application of \cite[Proposition 7.6]{friz2014course} (apply first the It\^o formula on the square map, and then polarize).
-For a general, geometric $\B \sim (X,\LL)$, with a non-trivial zero order term $X^0,$ a similar relation is expected, with the difference that $\B$ has to be ``shifted'' to a new object $\B^{(2)}$ of the same nature, but this time built over $X_t\cdot \nabla +2X_t^0.$ This fact will be made clear in the following paragraphs.
+This indeed appears as a consequence of the Leibnitz-type identity $B_t(uv)=(B_tu)v + u(B_tv)$, the geometricity of $\B$ and a formal application of \cite[Proposition 7.6]{friz2014course} (apply first the It\^o formula on the square map, and then use polarization identities).
+For a more general geometric $\B \sim (X,\LL)$ (i.e.\ with a non-zero multiplicative term $X^0_{st}$), a similar relation is expected, with the difference that $\B$ has to be ``shifted'' to a new object $\B^{(2)}$ of the same nature, but this time built over $X_t\cdot \nabla +2X_t^0.$ This fact will be made clear in the following paragraphs.